Learning Code of Conduct

 - Consider environmental impact when planning your project.
 Aim to keep these to a minimum when planning the use of materials, equipment and transport.

-- Have the hard copy of your DBS certificate with you at all times.
+- It is recommended you have the hard copy of your DBS certificate with you at all times

 - Strive to plan and deliver work that meets the needs of all learners.